JanVasko1/KM-Calendar_Reading/README.md

     - `Vacation Hours` - specify vacation hours for each day in week when all day Vacation is used [`Settings.json`](https://github.com/JanVasko1/KM-Calendar_Reading/blob/main/Libs/Settings.json):
  (`General / Calendar / ... / Vacation`)
-- `Personal Information` - contains your KM Code and full name
+- `Personal Information` - contains your KM Code and full name (Code is used as Personnel number in TimeSheets)

 # Downloader
 - This first part of program is used to download events from calendar